 Key Takeaways:

-• GPS tracking is an indispensable feature to look for in a truck fleet telematics system, as it allows you to monitor and receive real-time updates on your trucks’ whereabouts.
+- GPS tracking allows you to monitor and receive real-time updates on your trucks’ whereabouts.

-• Route planning is a feature that is going to help you map out the safest and most efficient routes for your drivers.
-This can improve overall operational productivity and cost-efficiency by reducing travel time and fuel costs.
+- Route planning is a feature that is going to help you map out the safest and most efficient routes for your drivers.

-• Your truck fleet telematics system should also help you manage and optimize fleet maintenance activities and schedules with the help of maintenance scheduling features.
+- Your truck fleet telematics system should also have maintenance scheduling features.

 Looking to get a telematics system for your truck fleet, but don’t know where to start?